test-bench/website/user-guide/writing-tests.md

 Here is the output of running the above test.
 Notice that, while the passing test case prints no output, the failing test case prints out detailed failure information:

 ```
-Block-form Assertion Example
+Detail Example
   Pass
+    Assert JSON: { "someKey": "some-value" }
+    Can be parsed as JSON
+      Prohibited Error: JSON::ParserError (strict)
+      (No error was raised)
   Failure
-    test/automated/block_form_assertions/example.rb:7:in `assert_json': Assertion failed (TestBench::Fixture::AssertionFailure)
     Assert JSON: not-a-json-document
+    Can be parsed as JSON
       Prohibited Error: JSON::ParserError (strict)
-        Raised Error: #<JSON::ParserError: 767: unexpected token at 'not-a-json-document'>
+      Raised Error: #<JSON::ParserError: 783: unexpected token at 'not-a-json-document'>
-      Can be parsed as JSON
-        test/automated/block_form_assertions/example.rb:13:in `block (2 levels) in assert_json': Assertion failed (TestBench::Fixture::AssertionFailure)
+      scratch/json_example.rb:14:in `block in assert_json': Assertion failed (TestBench::Fixture::AssertionFailure)
 ```

-The block-form of assert allows TestBench to offer detailed assertion failure output similar to other testing frameworks, but it offers two significant advantages over them:
+Specialized assertions with TestBench can offer detailed assertion failure output similar to other testing frameworks, but it offers two significant advantages over them:

 - Specialized assertions are implemented using the same interface that TestBench users already know (versus, for instance, RSpec’s matcher API which is entirely separate from its testing DSL)
-- Output from block-form assertions can be printed even when the assertions pass, by setting the output level to debug, either via passing `--output-level debug` to the bench executable, or by setting the `TEST_BENCH_OUTPUT_LEVEL` environment variable to `debug`.
+- Output from block-form assertions can be printed even when the assertions pass, by setting the output level to debug, either via passing `--detail` to the bench executable, or by setting `TEST_BENCH_DETAIL` environment variable to `on`.